Conversational AI increases political knowledge as effectively as self-directed internet search: RCT (Study 2 and 3) Topics and Issue Statements

 \item Climate change (FALSE): \begin{itemize} \item The major barrier to increased renewable energy is planning permission for more solar farms \item If the climate heats by as much as 2 degrees centigrade, models predict that London and New York will become uninhabitable \item An estimated 100,000 people died heat-related deaths in 2022 \item If you add up the GDP of all nations committed to Net Zero, it only makes up 10\% of the global total \item Variation in solar activity is a major contributor to fluctuating global temperatures \item Global gas demand has already peaked and is now declining \item Many scientists argue that CO2 in the atmosphere will encourage trees and other plants to flourish, which will eventually restore equilibrium to global temperatures \item All things considered, renewable energy is more than twice as expensive as fossil fuels \end{itemize}

-\item Immigration (TRUE): \begin{itemize} \item According to most studies, migrants from outside the EU make a net negative contribution to the UK economy \item In 2023 more than 750,000 migrants arrived in the UK \item When migrants arrive in the UK, a major drain on public resources is the cost of educating their children \item Housing asylum seekers costs the UK upwards of £8 million per day \item In recent years, migrants from Europe have paid more in taxes and national insurance contributions than they have received in benefits \item The Office for Budget Responsibility forecasts that under a “high migration” scenario, where migrants are encouraged to come to the UK, net national debt will be 30\% lower \item Migration to the UK is widely expected to drop in 2024 \item In 2023, 80,000 more people from Europe left the UK than arrived \end{itemize} \item Immigration (FALSE): \begin{itemize} \item Over the past few decades, the UK has experienced higher levels of net migration than most other high-income countries \item Asylum seekers make up more than a quarter of non-EU migration to the UK \item If we were to prevent migrants from crossing the channel in small boats, then migration to the UK would be significantly reduced \item Most migrants to the UK struggle to speak English \item There is no discernible effect of migration on house prices in the UK \item Brexit did nothing to stop migration from the EU to the UK \item Non-EU migrants are thought to make a net positive contribution to the UK economy \item Headteachers report that having a high proportion of migrant children in their schools has mainly or exclusively positive impact on the native-born pupils \end{itemize}
+\item Immigration (TRUE): \begin{itemize} \item According to most studies, migrants from outside the EU make a net negative contribution to the UK economy (Migration Watch UK; right-leaning; see also Migration Observatory summary; \url{https://migrationobservatory.ox.ac.uk/resources/briefings/the-fiscal-impact-of-immigration-in-the-uk/}) \item In 2023 more than 750,000 migrants arrived in the UK (Office for National Statistics, Long-term international migration, provisional: year ending June 2023; non-partisan official; \url{https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/internationalmigration/bulletins/longterminternationalmigrationprovisional/yearendingjune2023}) \item When migrants arrive in the UK, a major drain on public resources is the cost of educating their children (Migration Observatory, fiscal-impact briefing; academic (non-partisan); \url{https://migrationobservatory.ox.ac.uk/resources/briefings/the-fiscal-impact-of-immigration-in-the-uk/}) \item Housing asylum seekers costs the UK upwards of £8 million per day (National Audit Office, \textit{Investigation into asylum accommodation}, 2024; non-partisan official; \url{https://www.nao.org.uk/reports/investigation-into-asylum-accommodation/}) \item In recent years, migrants from Europe have paid more in taxes and national insurance contributions than they have received in benefits (Dustmann \& Frattini, \textit{The Economic Journal} 2014, UCL CReAM; academic (non-partisan); \url{https://www.ucl.ac.uk/news/2014/nov/positive-economic-impact-uk-immigration-european-union-new-evidence}) \item The Office for Budget Responsibility forecasts that under a ``high migration'' scenario, where migrants are encouraged to come to the UK, net national debt will be 30\% lower (Office for Budget Responsibility, \textit{Fiscal Risks and Sustainability} 2023; non-partisan official; \url{https://obr.uk/frs/fiscal-risks-and-sustainability-july-2023/}) \item Migration to the UK is widely expected to drop in 2024 (Office for Budget Responsibility \textit{EFO} 2024 / ONS; non-partisan official; \url{https://obr.uk/box/net-migration-forecast-and-its-impact-on-the-economy/}) \item In 2023, 80,000 more people from Europe left the UK than arrived (Office for National Statistics, Long-term international migration, provisional: year ending June 2023; non-partisan official; \url{https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/internationalmigration/bulletins/longterminternationalmigrationprovisional/yearendingjune2023}) \end{itemize} \item Immigration (FALSE): \begin{itemize} \item Over the past few decades, the UK has experienced higher levels of net migration than most other high-income countries \item Asylum seekers make up more than a quarter of non-EU migration to the UK \item If we were to prevent migrants from crossing the channel in small boats, then migration to the UK would be significantly reduced \item Most migrants to the UK struggle to speak English \item There is no discernible effect of migration on house prices in the UK \item Brexit did nothing to stop migration from the EU to the UK \item Non-EU migrants are thought to make a net positive contribution to the UK economy \item Headteachers report that having a high proportion of migrant children in their schools has mainly or exclusively positive impact on the native-born pupils \end{itemize}